⚡ Networking

 Fremont, California, United States

-A multiplexed transport layer network protocol built on top of UDP, originally developed at Google.
+A transport layer network protocol built on UDP that provides encrypted, low-latency data transfer, underpins HTTP 2+, and was originally developed by Google.

 9